Kostee/tft-overview/README.md

 Despite forking the Google repository by several thousand users, I only found any changes to the */tft* directory itself in a few cases.
 None of these, however, contained an implementation of any other than four of the proposed datasets...

 However, it turned out that the code itself was implemented in a different way!
 The solution was at least prepared by user **KalleBylin**, as Master of Data Science ML Project.
 His solution which is available in one *.ipynb* file and seems to work, can be found at [this link](https://github.com/KalleBylin/temporal-fusion-transformers).
 I included it also in this repositorium, named *KatteBylinSolution.ipynb* in the main directory.

+End of the day - at least on my computer - one epoch did not count in 12 hours :(